Commercial Access Control Systems

 What are the components of access control?

-Access control systems require a multitude of components to operate effectively.
+Commercial access control systems require a multitude of components to operate effectively.
 Each access point requires an electric lock, access credentials for the user, a device that can read the user’s credentials, a power source, and a control panel.
 All of these pieces work in tandem to create a seamless security system.
 You can also add in motion sensors, video surveillance, security software, and more.

 How does access control work?